divyanshu73/snake-game/readme.md

-# Snake Game using Python OOP and Turtle Module
+# Snake Game using Python OOPs concepts and Turtle Module

-### I uploaded this repository for understanding how Git and Github works. 😊